nilsding/timeline/README.md

 # timeline

 Takes tweets from a bot's followings and markovifies them.

-Currently under a rewrite to Ruby.
+This is the Ruby port of the [original code](https://github.com/sneaksnake/timeline), with some enhancements.

 ## Instructions